dylantjb/dotfiles/README.md

 ## dotfiles

-A repository full of my linux adventure from Manjaro to Arch Linux on KDE, i3, and Sway mostly for restoring on migration or for anyone to steal!
+A repository full of my Linux adventure from Manjaro to Arch Linux on KDE, i3, and Sway mostly for restoring on migration or for anyone to steal!

 <br/>